The best FiiO of 2023:

 You can also use it as an external USB DAC.
 It works with Bluetooth 4.2, Wifi and AirPlay technologies.
 You can play aptX, aptX HF or LDAC codecs seamlessly from any online streaming service.

-In sound tests the FiiO M6 responded in tune with the expectations we had.
+During sound tests, the FiiO M6 responded in tune with the expectations we had.
 Sounds like clicks sound clean and crisp, and tracks that have progressive buildup of instruments or voices never sound forced.
 On the other side of the band frequencies, the drum sounds have a noticeable punch, while the bass drum sounds exhibit enough firmness to be the foundation of the track.

 It can play any type of audio files and the power is amazing.
 It offers much more power than the M7.
 It has a signal to noise ratio of 118 dB, a frequency response of 10 – 85000 Hz and the audio output is surprisingly clean.
 No matter what type of headphones you use, noise is non-existent.